-Using the PKI requires configuring the PKI providers section in the PacketFence GUI under Configuration > Users.
+Using the PKI requires configuring the PKI providers section in the PacketFence's web admin interface under Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Users.
 The provider configuration defines how PacketFence connects to the PKI REST API and which profile will be used.